 When can I expect to hear about my field placement?

 The first step in the field placement process is completion of the Field Education Application.
 Once your application is received, it is assigned to a Field Education Assistant Director who will contact you and review your background and potential placement opportunities.
 You should expect to hear from one of the Field Education Assistant Director within two weeks of submitting your application.
-If you haven't been contacted within two weeks, contact Jillian Pellegrini and she will forward your message to the appropriate Field Education Assistant Director.
+If you haven't been contacted within two weeks, contact firstname.lastname@example.org and we will forward your message to the appropriate Field Education Assistant Director.

 Will I have the opportunity to visit the field placement prior to the start of the semester?